Blood Is Thicker Than Water – Origin & Meaning

 Candace Osmond studied Advanced Writing & Editing Essentials at MHC.
 She’s been an International and USA TODAY Bestselling Author for over a decade.
 And she’s worked as an Editor for several mid-sized publications.
 Candace has a keen eye for content editing and a high degree of expertise in Fiction.

-The commonly used phrase “blood is thicker than water” was first used in the 12th century by the philosopher Evan Franklin.
-Read on to learn the origin and definition of the ancient proverb “blood is thicker than water.”
+The commonly used phrase blood is thicker than water was first used in the 12th century by German philosophers to mean that family is more important than anything.
+But its true meaning has changed over the centuries since, and I’ll break down details about how and when the switch happened.
+Read on to learn the origin and definition of the ancient proverb blood is thicker than water.
 Check out my examples of how to use it in a sentence.

 Grammarist Article Graphic V4 2023 01 10T012007.752